sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

 ![List of Database Instances > Conditions 001](https://static.toastoven.net/prod_rds_mssql/20200112/output/db_instance_list_cond_001_kr.png)

-* ❸ When selected, database instances may be enabled depending on the status.
+* ❸ Frequently used tasks can be performed.
+* ❹ Not frequently used additional tasks can be performed.
-* ❹ Pagination is available when the current list is updated or if there are more than 50 database instances.
+* ❺ Pages can be navigated when the current list is refreshed or there are 50 DB instances or more.
-* ❺ Refers to the current CPU usage volume and the number of active sessions.
+* ❻ Current CPU usage and number of active sessions.
+The value is updated every minute.
-* ❻ Refers to the status of database instance.
-Each status shows different value and color of status.
+* ❼ The DB instance status.
+Different status values and colors appear depending on the status.
+A spinner appears if the DB instance is in operation.

 ### Restarting DB Instance